pgeu/pgeu-system/docs/confreg/integrations.md

 will be generated with that template and sent.
 Normally this is used for things like "when the logo benefit is confirmed, post a welcome tweet", but it can be used for any defined benefit.

+### Sending reminders to speaker just before their presentation

+If enabled, each speaker that have given their twitter username during registration (regular registration, not call for papers) will get a twitter DM sent between 10 and 15 minutes before their presentation (depending on cronjob time) reminding them that their presentation will begin soon, and which room it's in.

+This of course requires that the speaker follows the conference account, or that they have public DMs open.

 ### Setting up